Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Here are the rules:

-Experts indicate that four-foot fences are adequate for 99% of dogs and still allow adult deer to clear.
+Experts indicate that four-foot fences are adequate for 99 percent of dogs and still allow adult deer to clear.

 If you stop at the Police Department after hours, please use the speaker box located to the right of the main doors to City Hall.
 You will be connected to Washington County.